 Holiday parties every weekend, traveling long distances, preparing for Thanksgiving.
 Christmas lists from the kids to Santa, Hanukkah presents for eight nights, extra time with extended family.
 Colder, winter weather (well, as cold as it can get in Southern California!) and endless sweet treats when we’re trying to follow a healthier eating plan.

-That’s right the holiday season is approaching!
+That’s right.
+The holiday season is here!

 It’s no secret that this time of year can usher in tremendous joy and celebration.
 For many of us, this is a wonderful time to get together with family and friends from Thanksgiving through the New Year.